-In addition to the standard communication systems for exchange of messages and requesting assistance, the Common Emergency Communication and Information System (CECIS), and its separate version for marine pollution incidents (CECIS Marine Pollution) is open to the competent national authorities of all countries in the Western Mediterranean.
+In addition to the standard communication systems for exchange of messages and requesting assistance, the Common Emergency Communication and Information System for marine pollution incidents (CECIS Marine Pollution) is open to the competent national authorities of all countries in the Western Mediterranean.
 It is an internet-based, password protected integrated platform for submitting requests for assistance, for making offers and for documenting, viewing and sharing the development of the ongoing emergency in an online logbook.